gopheracademy/gopheracademy-web/upcoming/atlas.md

 While this architecture worked, we were frustrated by a number of different issues.
-Having previously developed large sites in both Rails and Django, doing serious web developement in Golang felt like a major step backwards for productivity and the availability of libraries for common patterns.
+Having previously developed large sites in both Rails and Django, doing serious web development in Go felt like a major step backwards for productivity and the availability of libraries for common patterns.
 Instead of simply importing a gem, we found ourselves spending hours writing new libraries or adapting existing ones to fairly